 TODO: Will be changed anyway as Section 4 will probably change quite a bit...

-This is a misunderstanding, we do not argue that depth dependent k-f relationship works, we wanted to say that our results confirm that different k-f values for shallow vs deep ocean sediments are needed because of the largely different timescales involvedXXX.
-We rephrased the sentence to:
+This is a misunderstanding.
+We do not argue that model results “confirm” the reactivity-age link.
+We wanted to emphasize these results confirm that reducing the continuous distribution of organic matter reactivities into two distinct reactivity classes (2G Model) requires different k-f values for shallow vs deep ocean sediments because of the largely different reaction timescales involved (also see Fig. 10).
+To clarify, we rephrased the sentence:

-“A comparison between simulated OM contents and observations indicates that depth dependent k-f relationships provide the best fit in our model (Section 4.2.2), confirming XXXthe established age-reactivity relationship as presented in our more theoretical considerations regarding the different time and reactivity scales that need to be considered (see Section 4.2). ”
+“A comparison between simulated OM contents and observations indicates that a depth dependent k-f relationship provides the best fit (Section 4.2.2).
+These results confirm that reducing the continuous distribution of organic matter reactivities into two distinct reactivity classes (2G Model) requires different k-f values for shallow vs deep ocean sediments because of the largely different reaction timescales involved (also see Fig. 10, Section 4.2). ”

-Sandra:

-Don’t be such a wimp!
-He misunderstood this That is not what is meant here!!!
-Probably need to reformulate this.
-We do not argue that k-f works, we say that this confirms that you need different k-f values for shallow vs deep because of the largely different timescales involved.

 OMEN-SED – cGENIE coupling